Autumn-Internship/ChartR/README.md

   - Setup a JSON-Server for testing purposes;
   - Designing the general UI;
   - Drawing general scheme of the project, understanding API endpoints;
-  - Optional: cover at least one topic in the Country and Stock exchange tabs
+  - Optional: cover at least one presented topic

   #### [Week 2] ####
   - Cover and finish the first two tabs (Country data & Stock exchange);
   - Stuff to implement:
+    - Populate the JSON-server with ready-to-use data
     - Capture and manipulate data from the server/API - (https://fcsapi.com/ - Documentation)
-    - Graphs using a JS library,
-    - Country data comparison using Radar charts, other relevant stock charts,
+    - Country data comparison using Radar, Bar, and other interactive charts
-    - Country data trend charts, stock evolution in time
+    - Country currencies and related stock exchanges
+    - Basic animations for every page
   - Optional: move the DB to Heroku